Focus on positive experiences, valuable offers, and building community to drive customer loyalty. Read how SheerID can help you grow customer loyalty.

 Tools that measure churn: Almost all CRM software solutions will track and report on churn.

 Once you’re actively measuring consumer loyalty, you can begin to focus on improving it.
 Reward programs are an incredibly popular and easily measurable way of creating customer loyalty.
 Every customer loyalty program looks a little different, but the overall goal is to offer incentives to customers that reward repeat purchases, higher spending, and/or referrals.

 How it works: Point-based loyalty programs are straightforward: for every dollar a customer spends or purchase they make, they earn a certain number of points.
 Those points can be redeemed for customer rewards, from dollars off a future purchase to additional discounts to free items.

 Who’s doing it well: Madewell has a streamlined, easy-to-understand points system.
-Starbucks makes it easy for customers to frequently redeem points in small increments or save up for bigger freebies
+Target makes it easy for customers to frequently redeem points in small increments or save up for bigger deals with 1% earnings.

 Pro tip: Drive engagement through gamification by offering opportunities to earn bonus points on specific purchases or during time windows.